 Content

-If you’re interested in fuller, thicker hair, chances are, you’ve come across Hers and Nutrafol as potential solutions.
-Whether you did the research yourself or social media did it for you (thanks, algorithm), you may be wondering what the deal is with Hers versus Nutrafol.
+If you’re interested in fuller, thicker hair, you’ve likely come across Hers and Nutrafol as potential solutions.

-We’ll compare Hers and Nutrafol for hair loss so you can decide what’s right for you.
-We’ll cover everything from getting started to subscription models, pricing, customer service, and more.
+We’ll compare Hers vs. Nutrafol for hair loss so you can decide what’s right for you, including getting started, subscription models, pricing, customer service, and more.

 Content

-When it comes to Hers versus Nutrafol, one of the primary differences is that with Hers, you can connect with a licensed healthcare provider trained in hair health.
+One of the primary differences in Hers vs. Nutrafol is that with Hers, you can connect with a licensed healthcare provider trained in hair health.

-Because Hers Hair is all about personalization, you’ll start with an intake assessment to help you find the right product for your needs.
-Your answers will help your care team get to know you, your hair, and your hair goals.
+Since Hers Hair is all about personalization, you’ll start with an intake assessment to help you find the right product for your needs.
+Your answers will help your Care Team get to know you, your hair, and your hair goals.

-(If you’re only interested in over-the-counter (OTC) products, like shampoo, you can skip the intro quiz, but it is recommended.)
+If you’re only interested in over-the-counter products, like shampoo or topical minoxidil, you can skip the intro quiz.
+But this step can help get more personalized options.

 After completing the form, you’ll create an account and see your recommended treatments.